 - Before their start date, familiarize themselves with key company documents, policies, and rules.

-New Employee Documentation and Record-Keeping
+New Hire Documentation and Record-Keeping

-- Upload all required new hire documents.
+- Upload all necessary new hire paperwork.

-Workplace and Equipment Preparation
+Workstation and Equipment Setup

-- Coordinate efforts with IT and Facilities departments.
+- Coordinate with IT and Facilities teams.

-What Personal Information Does a New Employee Typically Provide
+What Personal Information Does a New Employee Typically Provide?